bitcoin-api/bitcoin-api/README.md

 * [API](#api)

 ## About
-The NPM module `bitcoin-api` lets you add Bitcoin to your websites and apps.
-Using a [token](#tokens), you can incorporate bitcoin deposit and withdraw functionality into your tech.
+The NPM module `bitcoin-api` lets you add Bitcoin functionality to your websites and apps.
+Using a [token](#tokens), you can incorporate Bitcoin deposit and withdraw functionality into your tech.

 # NodeJS Driver